IntelligentAutomationCommunity/Nokia-7750-Commands/README.md

 Download the Studio Package file and Import it into your Cortex Environment.
 Don't forget to apply rights using the Studio Authorization module.

+## Note
+Please note that this package contains almost 400 commands, it could take some time to import them.

 :thumbsup: Success! :wink: